by Alex Novak

 One of my current faves.
 Great, inventive seasonal prix fixed menus.
 I once had their tomato menu, which included a dessert with green tomato (it was great!).
 The wines are fabulous and the waiters and wine steward are generally wonderful.
 Some are more friendly and relaxed than others, but all are very professional and polite.
 Staff is French but the owner is a flamboyant Englishman, Mark Williamson.
 One of the best values in the city, although not cheap.
 You can get a GREAT bottle of wine for a mere 30-35 euros here.
 The five course prix-fix is not much more, although you can also order a la carte.
 They also have a vegetarian prix-fixed menu as well.
 Most of the fluently English wait staff know me, so do use my name.
 My thanks to Sebastian Dobson for suggesting we try it out years ago.

 Before dinner, or as an only-slightly less elegant alternative to Maceo's, you might want to try Willi's Wine Bar just a door down and owned by Mark as well.
-It is really a great casual place for an interesting glass of wine and superb cheese selection, but diner and lunch reservations are even tougher here because of its tiny space.
-Prices are only slightly cheaper for dinner here, but then the food is quite interesting.
-Last time that I dined with friends here we had a U.S. senator at a nearby table, but I won't hold that against them.
+It is really a great casual place for an interesting glass of wine and superb cheese selection, but lunch and dinner is very good, and prices are slightly cheaper here.
+I sometimes prefer Willi's food to Maceo, even though it is a bit more down and dirty.
+I once dined with friends here when we had a U.S. senator at a nearby table, but I won't hold that against them.
 To make reservations at Willi's, just call 0142610509.

 Food: 8+ Service: 8-9 Atmosphere: 8 Value: 9 Price: Moderate-Expensive